 In computability theory, undecidable problems refer to decision problems which are yes-or-no questions on an input set.
 An undecidable problem does not allow to construct a general algorithm that always leads to a correct yes-or-no answer.
-The most prominent example is the halting problem.
-This chapter introduces undecidable sets, semidecidable sets, the theorems of Rice and Rice-Shapiro, and Kleene's recursion theorems.
+Prominent examples are the halting problem, the word problems in formal language theory and group theory, and Hilbert's tenth problem.